October world factory activity expands slowly, stimulus still needed

 LONDON/SYDNEY/NEW YORK Global manufacturing activity increased last month at the same modest pace as in September, suggesting the need for continued economic policy stimulus, especially in Europe.JPMorgan's Global Manufacturing Purchasing Managers' Index, produced with Markit, held steady at 52.2 in October.
 But it was one of the lowest readings this year, suggesting factory activity is expanding slowly.

-"The global PMI continues to signal 3-4 percent annualised gains in manufacturing output as we head toward year-end," said David Hensley, a director at JPMorgan.
+"The global PMI continues to signal 3-4 percent annualized gains in manufacturing output as we head toward year-end," said David Hensley, a director at JPMorgan.

 The index combines survey data from countries including the United States, Japan, Germany, France, Britain, China and Russia.